Information for hospital visitors

 The following patient care areas are locked for the security and privacy of our patients.
 Access is granted by communication with the healthcare team.

-c.
-No visitors under the age 12 unless specific End of Life Situations.
+- No visitors under the age 12 unless specific end-of-life situations.

 - Visitor passes will be provided to and given out by the patient to the four additional visitors the patient wishes to have while the patient is in Labor and Delivery.

-c.
-Only one person can sleep in the room at a time.
+- Only one person can sleep in the room at a time.
 Minors may not stay overnight.
-Exceptions may be made in end of life situations.
+Exceptions may be made in end-of-life-situations.

-a.
-Two adults (mother and father) will receive an armband matching the baby’s armband.
-These two individuals may then designate four additional persons that may visit at the discretion of the facilities.
+- Two adults (mother and support person) will receive an armband matching the baby’s armband.
+The mother may designate additional persons that may visit at the discretion of the facilities.